python-gitlab/python-gitlab/CONTRIBUTING.rst

 .. code-block:: bash

-   # run unit tests using your installed python3, and all lint checks:
-   tox -s

-   # run unit tests for all supported python3 versions, and all lint checks:
+   # run unit tests using all python3 versions available on your system, and all lint checks:
    tox

-   # run tests in one environment only:
+   # run unit tests in one python environment only (useful for quick testing during development):
-   tox -epy38
+   tox -e py311

-   # build the documentation, the result will be generated in
+   # build the documentation - the result will be generated in build/sphinx/html/:
-   # build/sphinx/html/
+   tox -e docs

+   # List all available tox environments
-   tox -edocs
+   tox list

 Running integration tests
 -------------------------